-- · minimum 10% of the value of the fund's portfolio in securities that the investment manager identifies as sustainable - See also: "What investment strategy does this financial product follow?".
+- % of the portfolio holdings classified as achieving Net Zero or aligned to Net Zero status, determined in accordance with the investment manager's Net Zero Transition framework2. - % of the portfolio holdings on a clear and measurable path to Net Zero, based on the proprietary Net Zero Transition Contribution indicator3 - · % of the value of the fund's portfolio in securities that the investment manager identifies as sustainable investments - See also: "What investment strategy does this financial product follow?".